KieranWitt/DinnerPicker/README.md

 # DinnerPicker

-A mini project to create a tool that my girlfriend and I can use to randomly assign diiners for the week.
+A mini project to create a tool that my girlfriend and I can use to randomly assign diners for the week.